Internet-Draft alternate-uuid-encoding December 2025

 4.12.
 Application Specific

 Some applications have very specific restrictions which may influence the alternate UUID encoding selection.
-This is a limited list compiling some known restrictions that implementations may consider while working with alternate UUID encodings.
+This section features a limited list compiling some known restrictions that implementations may consider while working with alternate UUID encodings.

 4.12.1.
 URI, URL, URN